msrezaie/todo-app--django-practice/README.md

 A web application built with Python web framework Django intended for creation and management of simple tasks by different users

-I have created this web app for my own practice purpose and to learn django web framework.
+I have created this web app for my own practice purposes and to learn the django web framework.
 The web app is implemented with django's class based views.

 ## Access